michaelfig/cacao/README.md

 Cacao can be run as a proxy server on Linux (and other Unix-like), MacOS, and Windows.

-You need to install the [Dart SDK](https://www.dartlang.org/tools/sdk#install), then run:
+You first need to install the [Dart SDK](https://www.dartlang.org/tools/sdk#install), then run:
 ```
 $ cd bin
 $ cacao --help